luanpotter/shattered-wilds/docs/arcane.md

 -- TODO: potentially rethink Focal components.

+### Scrolls

+While not exactly a Component per se, Scrolls can be crafted by really powerful Arcanists that are able capture the essence of the immutable parts of instructions for a very specific effect.
+They can be used by any Arcane Spellcaster, but using them still requires figuring out the rest of the movements given the current state of the world (so they cannot be used by non-Casters).
+Heroes might often find specific scrolls written in the past during their adventures.
+Casting a Spell using a Scroll will provide a bonus to the Check, but the Scrolls are tied to very specific outcomes, and not customizable.

 ## Augmentations

 Every spell is essentially a specialization of the Basic Arcane Spell, with a specific choice of School (Verb + Noun) and a set of augmentations depending on the desired effect.
 Each Augmentation will add either a positive or a negative modifier to the Check, to the discretion of the DM.
 Below some traditional augmentations are listed, but circumstances might require additional ones.